correct winged scapular

-What Are Winged Scapula & What is The Cause?
+What Are Winged Scapula & What is The Cause of winging during protraction / retraction?

-Scapular winging occurs when the should blades do not sit tightly against the rib cage.
+Scapular winging occurs when the should blades do not sit flush against the rib cage.
+If you are unable to retract your shoulder blades or raise your arms without your should blades sticking out, you may have scapular dyskinesis.

 The muscles of the upper body integrate to hold the scapula in place.
 When your muscles fail to integrate, the scapula sits off the back and wings.